 (vi) Clothing: (SITC division 84).

-optical goods, watches and clocks, toys and games,
+and apparatus, photography, optical goods, watches and clocks, toys and games,

-and other manufactured

-food products and live animals, beverages and tobacco, animal and vegetable oils, fats and
+and live animals, beverages and tobacco, animal and vegetable oils, fats and

-waxes, oilseeds and oleaginous fruit are referred to as other
+waxes, oilseeds and oleaginous fruit are referred to as other food products,

 Back to top